Ontario to limit outdoor gatherings amid wave of infections

 Trudeau said the pandemic is particularly bad in Canada’s largest city of Toronto, where record-breaking numbers are filling intensive care hospital beds.

-“Ontario has reached out for more support.
-I can tell you today that we are standing by to deploy the Canadian Red Cross to help with their mobile vaccination teams.
-This is about getting doses to people where the situation is most serious,” Trudeau said.
+“We are standing by to deploy the Canadian Red Cross to help with their mobile vaccination teams,” Trudeau said.

 A spokesperson for Ontario’s premier denied it had asked for help.